awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-submission.md

 |  SaaS Contract  |     |     |  Yes  |
 |  SaaS Legacy  |     |     |  No  |

  You can submit products individually, or can submit multiple products at the same time\.
 Bulk submissions \(new products or updates to products\) cannot be completed using the SSL tool\.
 If you are unclear on what products can be submitted in what manner, we recommend you first try submitting your product using the SSL tool and only use the product load form if you cannot submit your products with SSL\.
-If you have any problems making your submissions, contact the AWS Marketplace Seller Operations team at aws\-marketplace\-seller\-ops@amazon\.com\.
+If you have any problems making your submissions, contact the [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team\.

 ## Self\-Service Listings<a name="self-service-listings"></a>